-In 2018, Magento introduced a new declarative schema feature which aims at eliminating the excessive work and speeding up the installation and upgrade processes.
+In 2018, Magento introduced a new declarative schema feature that aims at eliminating excessive work and speeding up the installation and upgrade processes.

 Before losing your head over this innovation, let’s first have a closer look at it and see whether its pros outweigh its cons.